Rabbit-Company/CloudkyAPI-JS/README.md

 - `FileInformation`: Information about a file.
 - `FileListResponse`: The response object when listing files.
 - `ShareLink`: Information about a shareable link.
+- `ShareLinkCreateResponse`: The response object when creating shareable links.
 - `ShareLinkListResponse`: The response object when listing shareable links.

 ## Error Handling